 I thought instead of telling people what they should be doing for their immune system...
 I'd write about what I do to help mine.

-Here are some of the things I do when the days start getting a little colder or when I know there is a very contagious virus lurking the Earth!
+Here are some of the things I do when the days start getting a little colder or when I know there is a virus lurking around.

 1. Warming herbs and spices.